 What Can I Do Now?

-- Two contacts should not be defined on the same pair surfaces with reverse order of master/slave assignments.
+- Evaluate physical contact definitions: Two contacts should not be defined on the same pair surfaces with reverse order of master/slave assignments.
 One contact is enough to fulfill the requirement.
 Consider running automatic contact detection again.
+Also, multiple slave surfaces from different contact definitions should not share nodes.
+One has to be the master surface among these surfaces.
+As an example, please see the Shared slave nodes error case.
+You can check this in your Physical contacts settings.

 - Bodies with sliding or nonlinear physical contact should not be constrained in such a way that they can’t deform.
 This happens when a fixed constraint or rotating motion is applied to the whole volume.

-- In the case of zero or negative eigenvalues, make sure that you are using MUMPS which can handle non-positive-definite matrices better than Multfront and LDLT.
+- Use the ‘MUMPS’ solver: In the case of zero or negative eigenvalues, make sure that you are using ‘MUMPS’ which can handle non-positive-definite matrices better than ‘Multfront’ and ‘LDLT’.
+These settings can be changed in Numerics.